 by Dr. Will Cole

-Think about what you crave on a regular basis.
-Do you have a sweet tooth and just need chocolate sometimes?
-Do you hound for a bag of chips or a bowl of pasta?
-Have you ever wondered why you have those cravings in the first place or if your cravings could be a hidden message from your body about what you really need?
+What are you craving?
+Chocolate for your sweet tooth?
+The crunch and salt of a bag of chips?
+The carby comfort of a bowl of pasta?
+Have you ever wondered why you have those cravings in the first place, or if your cravings could be a hidden message from your body about what you really need?

 So let’s dig a little deeper into why you crave the foods you crave.
 Here’s the lowdown on why you get intense food cravings, according to science:

-Studies have found that the part of your brain that handles stress and the hunger hormone leptin both activate when people get a bad case of the munchies.
+Studies have found that the part of your brain that handles stress and the part of your brain that manages the hunger hormone leptin are both activated during times of cravings, suggesting a relationship between the two.

 2. Too many refined foods

-Eating lots of processed foods, with their empty calories and refined carbohydrates, puts the human body in a blood sugar and leptin roller coaster.
-The result?
-A ravenous beast who wants its next fix.
+Eating lots of processed foods, with their empty calories and refined carbohydrates, puts the human body on a blood sugar (and leptin) roller coaster, meaning when you high blood sugar drops again, you turn into a ravenous beast who wants its next sugar fix.

 3. Scent memory

-Fascinating research has looked at the link between the smell of food, nostalgia, and our cravings.
-The findings?
-Scent is tied psychologically to memory.
-Foods such as warm apple pie, pastries, and cotton candy can subconsciously remind us of happy memories from our past and ignite serious cravings for comfort food.
+Fascinating research has looked at the link between the smell of food, nostalgia, and our cravings, finding that scent is tied psychologically to memory.
+Foods such as warm apple pie, pastries, and cotton candy can subconsciously remind us of happy memories from our past and ignite serious cravings for comfort food, which may be charming in theory, but can be harmful for your health.

 4. Poor sleep

-Not getting enough quality sleep can do a lot to wreck your health.
-Studies have shown that a bad night of sleep increases your cravings!
+Not getting enough quality sleep can wreck your health in a hundred ways, one of which is that (according to studies) a bad night of sleep increases cravings.

 5. Designer foods

 The food industry relies on the deep science of cravings to keep you coming back for more.
-Multiple studies have looked at the meticulous designing of the food products we eat to be as addictive and irresistible as possible.
-In case you needed another reason to stick with real food.
+Multiple studies have looked at the meticulous designing of food products to make them as addictive and irresistible as possible.
+Just one more reason to stick with real food.

 Here’s your guide to crushing cravings.

 This is more about what you do regularly than what you do in the moment.
-Make sure you are getting a variety of the following brain boosters, blood sugar balancers, and stress reducers:
+Make sure you are getting a variety of the following brain boosters, blood sugar balancers, and stress reducers out there.
+Here’s how to do it with food:

 1. B Vitamins

-B vitamins are uber important for so many reasons.
-These water-soluble nutrients are essential for your brain to handle stress and work in tiptop shape.
-B vitamins are specifically needed for methylation, a massive biochemical superhighway that makes for a healthy brain and gut, detox pathways, and protect your DNA.
-B vitamin zappers?
-Chronic stress, processed sugar, alcohol, and medications like NSAIDs and birth control pills.
+These water-soluble nutrients are essential for brain health and better stress management.
+B vitamins are specifically needed for methylation, a process that governs detoxification and protects your DNA.
+Also avoid B vitamin zappers like chronic stress, processed sugar, alcohol, and medications like NSAIDs and birth control pills.

 What to eat: Grass-fed beef, wild-caught fish, leafy greens, avocados, and egg yolks.